sopra-fs24-group-08/sopra-fs24-group-08-client/contributions.md

 **Yiyang Chen**

 - Implementaion of deciding if first turn or second and distribution of 3/2 cards accordingly. #02
+- Criteroin 3: If a user does not choose an option after 15 seconds,then the app will randomly decide who goes first. #24
 - Design/Mockup for the Game board.
+- Criterion 3: Once the user put the card, the action can’t reverse, the scores should be updated. #20 -> Rollback disabling mechanism

 **Jingxuan Tian**
 - Invitation of Friends which are online and matching.